davda54/agar.ai/README.md

 # agar.ai

-Clone of famous multiplayer game https://agar.io/ in python 3.6 that supports third-party AI controllers and can be easily used for reinforcement learning experiments.
+A clone of the famous multiplayer game https://agar.io/ in python 3.6 that supports third-party AI controllers and can be easily used for reinforcement learning experiments.

 ![Alt text](/img/screenshot.png)